ibm-cloud-docs/atracker/core/data-security.md

 {{site.data.keyword.atracker_short}} stores configuration data only.

-You can delete any route, target and account setting configuration by using the API, the CLI or terraform scripts.
+You can delete any route or target by using the API, the CLI or terraform scripts.
+You can also reset account setting configuration, other than the primary metadata region, to empty values.

 - To stop {{site.data.keyword.atracker_short}} from routing audit events to the configured targets, you must [remove any default targets](/docs/atracker?topic=atracker-target-default-reset) and delete all routes.
 - To delete auditing event destinations, you must delete the target definitions.